Nakamura Utaemon III

 Nakamura Utaemon III (中村歌右衛門 (3代目)) was a Japanese kabuki performer.
 He was a prominent member of a family of kabuki actors from the Keihanshin region.

 Nakamura Utaemon was a stage name with significant cultural and historical connotations.

 Life and career

-Utaemon III was the natural son of Nakamura Utaemon I. In 1782, his father presented the name Utaemon II to a favored apprentice; but the name was later retrieved (or abandoned) in 1790.
+Utaemon III was the natural son of Nakamura Utaemon I. In 1782, his father presented the name Utaemon II to a favored apprentice, however the name was later retrieved (or abandoned) in 1790.
 Then the name was bestowed on his son, who kept it and later passed it on to his son who became Utaemon IV.
-In the conservative Kabuki world, stage names are passed from father to son in formal system which converts the kabuki stage name into a mark of accomplishment.
+In the conservative Kabuki world, stage names are passed from father to son in a formal system which converts the kabuki stage name into a mark of accomplishment.